1. How Returnly collects your information

 1.3.
 Cookies and other tracking technologies

 We use various technologies to collect and store information when you use the Services, and this may include sending one or more cookies or device identifiers.
-We also use these tracking technologies when you interact with the services we offer to our partners, such as advertising services or Returnly features that may appear on other sites and in any other manner that we deem necessary for our business purposes, such as:
+We also these tracking technologies when you interact with the services we offer to our partners, such as advertising services or Affirm features that may appear on other sites and in any other manner that we deem necessary for our business purposes, such as:

 - Analytics: Allowing us to understand how our Services are being used, track site performance, and make improvements.

 - Personalized Advertising: Delivering tailored advertising based on your preferences or interests across services and devices and measuring the effectiveness of advertisements.